CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 `console.log(some_var);` to show it in the console and inspect it.

 The setup in `deferredSetup` is already done for you, for many of the features.
-If you want to add uniforms (texuters or values), you'll change them here.
+If you want to add uniforms (textures or values), you'll change them here.
 Therefore, it is recommended that you review the comments to understand the process, BEFORE starting work in `deferredRender`.